 With international travel restricted by Covid-19 and the University of Auckland ranked number one in the global University Impact Rankings, there’s never been a better time to pursue postgraduate study in Aotearoa.

 Take on an honours, masters or doctoral project at the University’s Liggins Institute and you’ll help identify the factors that contribute to good health - and disease – throughout life.

 From working out how to give our most vulnerable babies the best start to life, to investigating the role our genes play in the development of diseases like diabetes and obesity, you’ll help to make - and translate - research discoveries into changes in clinical practice that make a positive difference at every age and stage.

 Could you be part of this important work?
 Liggins researchers are looking for talented undergraduate and postgraduate students right now to take on a variety of honours, masters and doctoral projects.
 You could investigate how best to feed premature babies, explore new cancer therapies, or research the role of our genes in diseases like diabetes.

 Browse the research areas and meet the supervisors looking for students:

 Funding your study

 Worried about the cost of postgraduate study?
 The Liggins Institute has a number of scholarships and awards available for masters and doctoral students.
-We can help you get started with a one year start up scholarship, or you can apply for funding for the duration of your degree.
+There may even be philanthropic funding available if you don't meet the criteria for a University of Auckland scholarship.